-Figure 23: In a pulse, multiple low-frequency routes are scheduled to come together regularly, dwell for a few minutes so that passengers may transfer among them, and then depart again

-These timed-connections, or pulses, occur when multiple buses dwell at the same location, allow a few minutes for transfers among them, and then continue on.
+Figure 23: In a pulse, multiple low-frequency routes are scheduled to come together regularly, dwell for a few minutes so that passengers may transfer among them, and then depart again the same location, allow a few minutes for transfers among them, and then continue on.
 The Recommended Network includes pulsing at the following transit centers: Hudson (Downtown), Southwest Memphis (3rd and Brooks), Airways, American Way, and Riverdale.
 The timed connections at Airways and American Way are critical to making easy connections between low frequency routes to major job centers in south Memphis and routes coming from central and north Memphis.